 As with a sole proprietorship, the profits and losses of the S corporation flow through to the shareholder’s personal tax returns, where it will be taxed at the individual rate instead of the corporate rate.
 S Corporations can also pay dividends to shareholders.
 The benefit here is that those dividends are not subject to self-employment tax, resulting in substantial savings for the corporation.
 However, if a shareholder provides a service to the S Corporation, the corporation must pay the shareholder a salary, which is taxable.

 Another benefit S Corporations have is that they avoid the double taxation of C Corporations.

 If your top concern is making absolutely sure you cannot be held personally liable for your business’s actions, then a C Corporation may be for you.
-These are usually large incorporated business with many employees and shareholders.
-And like S Corporations, C Corporations are required to distribute shares of stock in order to appoint its owners, making them shareholders.
+These are usually large incorporated businesses with many employees and shareholders.
+And like S Corporations, C Corporations are required to distribute shares of stock in order to appoint their owners, making them shareholders.

 As with an S Corporation, the Secretary of State requires you to file articles of incorporation, while also electing a board of directors who will assign business activities to the officers.